NURATBASHIRU/NYC-Restaurants---Food-Order-Pattern/README.md

 Tableau

 ### Data Structure
-- order_id: Unique ID of the order
+- order_id: Unique ID of the order made
-- customer_id: ID of the customer who ordered the food
+- customer_id: ID of customers who ordered food
-- restaurant_name: Name of the restaurant
+- restaurant_name: Namess of restaurants involved in this analysis
-- cuisine_type: Cuisine ordered by the customer
+- cuisine_type: Cuisine ordered by customers
-- cost: Cost of the order
+- cost: Cost of food ordered
-- day_of_the_week: Indicates whether the order is placed on a weekday or weekend (The weekday is from Monday to Friday and the weekend is Saturday and Sunday)
+- day_of_the_week: Indicates whether the order was placed on a weekday or weekend (The weekday means  Monday to Friday while the weekend means Saturday and Sunday)
 - rating: Rating given by the customer out of 5
 - food_preparation_time: Time (in minutes) taken by the restaurant to prepare the food.
-This is calculated by taking the difference between the timestamps of the restaurant's order confirmation and the delivery person's pick-up confirmation.
+This is calculated by calculatking the difference between the timestamps of the restaurant's order confirmation and the delivery person's pick-up confirmation.
 - delivery_time: Time (in minutes) taken by the delivery person to deliver the food package.
 This is calculated by taking the difference between the timestamps of the delivery person's pick-up confirmation and drop-off information
 ### Result / Findings
 Here is a link to the Tableau Dashboard created for this course; [Tableau](https://public.tableau.com/views/RESTAURANTDATAANALYSIS/Dashboard2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)